HRT: Route of HRT

 - Route of HRT.

 If estrogen is only required for vaginal or urinary symptoms, vaginal estrogen is available in the form of a tablet, cream, or vaginal ring.
 If estrogen is required for more general symptoms such as flushes, sweats, joint aches or poor sleep, then it is taken in a form which circulates throughout the body and is known as systemic HRT.
-Systemic estrogen can be taken as a daily tablet, a weekly or twice weekly patch, daily gel, or a 6 monthly implant.
+Systemic estrogen can be taken as a daily tablet, a weekly or twice weekly patch, or a daily gel.
+Estrogen implants given 6 monthly have been used in the past but are no longer readily available.
 Estrogen combined with progestogen can be taken by tablet or weekly or twice weekly patch, and progestogen alone can be taken by tablet, vaginal gel or by the progestogen releasing intra-uterine system-Mirena.
-The different routes of estrogen used have different metabolic effects (e.g. on clotting factors and blood fats) but the implications of the differences is controversial and the main factors determining choice of route are individual preference, response and past medical history.
+The different routes of estrogen used have different metabolic effects (e.g. on clotting factors and blood fats) so that there may be different benefits and risks from different routes.
+The main factors determining choice of route are individual preference, response and past medical history.
 Most often, HRT is started in tablet form.

 - Individual preference.